A Categorical Semantics of Fuzzy Concepts in Conceptual Spaces: Fuzzy Concepts

 Hence $g$ has has two real roots, and since $g(0), g(1) > 0 $ these lie outside of $[0,1]$.
 So we can write $g(x) = k (x-a)(b-x)$ where $a<0, b>1$ and $k > 0$.
 Hence $g(x) = K q(x)q'(x)$ where $q$ and $q'$ are affine functions $[0,1] \to [0,1]$, for appropriate positive scalar $K$.
 Thus $h(x) = q(x)q'(x)$ is our desired function in $\catC([0,1])$, and we are done. \end{proof}

-Hence if we accept the criterion of quasi-concavity, wish fuzzy concepts to be closed under tensors, and include a few basic examples, then log-concave functions are the broadest definition we can take.
+Hence if we accept quasi-concavity (Criterion \ref{crit:QC}) and wish fuzzy concepts to be both closed under tensors and to include a few basic examples, then log-concave functions are the broadest definition we can take.

 \begin{examples} Let us meet some examples of fuzzy concepts. \begin{enumerate} \item Crisp concepts $M \subseteq X$ correspond precisely to fuzzy concepts $1_M$ on $X$ taking values only in $\{0,1\}$, via